 Wind Energy - Campuses are starting to implement and utilize both small-scale and commercial wind systems.

 Biomass - Replace electric heat with a biomass heating plant that burns wood chips, reducing greenhouse gas emissions.
-High-tech biomass energy plant which will consume tree waste.
+High-tech biomass energy plant that will consume tree waste.

+Biomass Mixed with Fossil Fuels - A less expensive alternative to an entirely biomass or fossil fuel system is utilizing a mixture of biomass fuel with traditional fossil fuels, such as coal, that can be burned in an existing boiler.

-Solar/ Photovoltaic Energy - Although the up-front costs of solar projects are usually high, there are utility and government subsidies available to offset some of the initial investment.
-Large-scale solar parking project that will supply a percentage of the UNC System’s annual power needs.
+Solar Photovoltaic Energy - Although the up-front costs of solar projects are usually high, there are utility and government subsidies available to offset some of the initial investment.
+Large-scale solar parking projects can will supply a percentage of the UNC System’s annual power needs.
 Structures provide shaded parking and a location for photovoltaic panels that generate megawatts.
-Solar array installed on building, combined with dual occupancy/daylight sensors and daylight controls, the building systems will use less energy than conventional systems.
+Solar arrays installed on buildings, combined with dual occupancy/daylight sensors and daylight controls, the building systems will use less energy than conventional systems.

 Solar Hot Water – Solar collectors use sunlight to heat water for rest rooms, cafeterias, science labs, and indoor swimming pools.

-Biomass Mixed with Fossil Fuels - A less expensive alternative to an entirely biomass or fossil fuel system is utilizing a mixture of biomass fuel with traditional fossil fuels, such as coal, that can be burned in an existing boiler.

 Geothermal - Geothermal heating and cooling system consisting of closed-loops, each buried in the ground near the building that provide the water source for the heat pump.